smikhalevski/roqueform/README.md

   Validates fields with [Zod](https://zod.dev/) schemas.

 - [annotations-plugin](./packages/annotations-plugin#readme)<br/>
-  Adds support of custom annotations to fields.
+  Enables custom annotations and metadata for fields.

 # Core features

-Roqueform core features don't rely on the rendering process.
 The central piece of Roqueform is the concept of a field.
 A field holds a value and provides a means to update it.

 Let's start by creating a field:

 ```ts
 import { createField } from 'roqueform';